 OSHA #511 Occupational Safety and Health Standards for General Industry Practice Exam

-Question: 1 / 400
+1 / 20

-What is the goal of a Job Hazard Analysis (JHA)?
+What is the purpose of OSHA?

 Get further explanation with Examzify DeepDiveBeta

-To develop workplace training programs
+To promote employee training programs

 Next Question